Monthly Archives: June 2010

 Comments Off on “Talk to Me” Part Two

 Right after last month’s 2010 White Flint Town Hall meeting on Neighborhod Mobility Balance, I flogged about lessons I learned from Ian Lockwood about traffic calming and design.
 The principal lesson was that modern traffic design is a form of communication.
-The environment “talks” to drivers, telling them whether it’s okay to go fast or whether they should slow down to avoid kids or because they have entered a “special place.”
-It isn’t just physical barriers, which simply redirect the problem onto someone else’s street.… Read More
+The environment “talks” to drivers, telling them whether it’s okay to go fast or whether they should slow down to avoid kids or because they have entered a “special place.”… Read More

 Comments Off on Tysons White Flint